 If you are admitted:

-Note, that some external clinics may require a separate CRC.
+- Note, that some external clinics may require a separate VSC.

-More information about obtaining a Criminal Record Check - Vulnerable Sector can be obtained from your local police agency.
-If you are invited to attend an admissions interview, you will be required to have a CRC sent to the School and be responsible for paying any costs related to having the CRC sent.
+- More information about obtaining a Vulnerable Sector Check can be obtained from your local police agency.
+If you are admitted into the program, you will be required to have a VSC sent to the University of Waterloo and be responsible for paying any costs related to having the VSC sent.